 Clint Eastwood plays a stranger who rides into the town of Lago--and he has a really bad attitude.
 This stranger is also very good with a side arm.
 During the course of the film, the stranger ends up killing some bad guys and burning the town of Lago to the ground.
-There are a couple of flashbacks of one Marshall Jim Duncan being whipped to death.
-At the end of the film, the audience can see that the stranger was the Second Coming of Marshall Duncan:
+There are a couple of flashbacks of one Marshal Jim Duncan being whipped to death.
+At the end of the film, the audience can see that the stranger was the Second Coming of Marshal Duncan:

 The stranger looks at Mordecai and Mordecai looks up and says, "I'm almost done here."

 Then Mordecai asks the stranger, "I never did know your name."

 As the stranger rides off, the camera shows the grave marker: "Marshal Jim Duncan."